What is Azure AD Privileged Identity Management?

 Activate multiple role assignments in one request

-With the privileged access groups preview, you can give workload-specific administrators quick access to multiple roles with a single just-in-time request.
+With the PIM for Groups preview, you can give workload-specific administrators quick access to multiple roles with a single just-in-time request.
 For example, your Tier 3 Office Admins might need just-in-time access to the Exchange Admin, Office Apps Admin, Teams Admin, and Search Admin roles to thoroughly investigate incidents daily.
 Before today it would require four consecutive requests, which are a process that takes some time.
 Instead, you can create a role assignable group called “Tier 3 Office Admins”, assign it to each of the four roles previously mentioned (or any Azure AD built-in roles) and enable it for Privileged Access in the group’s Activity section.
 Once enabled for privileged access, you can configure the just-in-time settings for members of the group and assign your admins and owners as eligible.
 When the admins elevate into the group, they’ll become members of all four Azure AD roles.

 Invite guest users and assign Azure resource roles in Privileged Identity Management

 Azure Active Directory (Azure AD) guest users are part of the business-to-business (B2B) collaboration capabilities within Azure AD so that you can manage external guest users and vendors as guests in Azure AD.
 For example, you can use these Privileged Identity Management features for Azure identity tasks with guests such as assigning access to specific Azure resources, specifying assignment duration and end date, or requiring two-step verification on active assignment or activation.
-For more information on how to invite a guest to your organization and manage their access, see Add B2B collaboration users in the Azure AD portal.
+For more information on how to invite a guest to your organization and manage their access, see Add B2B collaboration users in the Azure portal.

 When would you invite guests?